-We admit between 12-25 students a year into our program.
+We admit between 15-20 students a year into our program.
 Our graduate students are a diverse and interactive group who come from all over the United States and the world.
 They carry out PhD thesis research in a wide range of laboratories, from those that focus on basic biological questions to those labs that focus on disease processes and translational research.
-Students can pursue interdisciplinary interests across departmental boundaries in areas including the autonomic nervous system, cancer biology, chemical biology, developmental biology, endocrinology, gene regulation, immunology, inflammatory processes, metabolism, microbial pathogenesis, signal transduction, structural biology, virology and quantitative biosciences and biomedical engineering.
+PMCB students pursue interdisciplinary interests across departmental boundaries in areas including the autonomic nervous system, cancer biology, chemical biology, developmental biology, endocrinology, gene regulation, immunology, inflammatory processes, metabolism, microbial pathogenesis, signal transduction, structural biology, virology and quantitative biosciences and biomedical engineering.

 Our graduate students have won scholarships, fellowships and awards from the National Science Foundation, American Heart Association, The National Institutes of Health, The OHSU Brain Institute, and the ARCS Foundation.
 PMCB students publish papers in major scientific journals and present their data at national and international scientific conferences.

-PMCB is directed by Dr. Cheryl Maslen and is run by a steering committee comprised of faculty from across the university.
-Check out our calendar to see all ongoing courses and seminars and browse our website to see our students at work
+PMCB is directed by Robert Duvoisin, PhD, and is run by a steering committee comprised of faculty from across the university.